This post contains affiliate links. Please see our disclosure policy.

 - Dairy-free – This recipe is dairy-free as written!

-How to Make this Strawberry Sauce Recipe Step-by-Step:
+How to Make Strawberry Sauce:

-Step 1: Make the Strawberry Sauce.
+Step 1: Make the Strawberry Compote.
 Add all the ingredients to a medium saucepan and cook, stirring with a wooden spoon, until the mixture reaches a simmer.
 Once simmering, continue cooking for about 3-5 minutes, until slightly thickened.
 And, you’re done!

 Step 2: Allow it to Cool.
 Pour the sauce into a shallow bowl and allow to cool at room temperature or in the fridge for 20-30 minutes before using.